jasontoups-dfinity/react-playground/memory-bank/activeContext.md

   - Designed for easy adoption in other projects

 This feature provides a powerful set of tools for developers to debug and monitor their React applications, making development faster and more efficient.

+## Implemented Feature: AI Integration

+We've implemented AI integration with LLM providers to enable AI-powered analysis and assistance in the React Playground.

+### Feature Overview

+1. **AIWrapper Component**

+   - Create a wrapper component that provides AI-powered analysis
+   - Support for different display modes: pageOverlay, componentOverlay, tray, sidebar
+   - Configurable prompt and LLM settings

+2. **AI Context**

+   - Create a context to manage the state of AI interactions
+   - Control the visibility and behavior of the AI interface
+   - Handle API requests and responses

+3. **API Client Library**
+   - Create a client-side library for making API requests to LLM providers
+   - Support for different providers: Anthropic, OpenAI, etc.
+   - Environment-specific configuration for different endpoints

+### Implementation Details

+- **Component Structure**:

+  - AIWrapper: Main wrapper component
+  - AITriggerButton: Button to trigger AI analysis
+  - AIResponseDisplay: Component to display AI responses
+  - AIResponseSkeleton: Loading state for AI responses
+  - TypewriterText: Animated text display for AI responses

+- **API Client Library**:

+  - BaseApiClient: Abstract base class for API clients
+  - AnthropicClient: Client for Anthropic API
+  - Environment-specific configuration for different endpoints

+- **Express Proxy Server**:

+  - Set up an Express server to handle API requests
+  - Proxy requests to external APIs like Anthropic
+  - Add necessary headers and handle CORS issues
+  - Keep API keys secure on the server side

+- **Integration**:
+  - Updated App component to use the AIProvider
+  - Created comprehensive documentation for usage and customization
+  - Designed for easy adoption in other projects

+This feature provides AI-powered analysis and assistance to developers, making it easier to understand and work with complex data and code.

 This active context will be updated regularly as the project evolves.